12 Small Business Startup Costs You Should Expect

 Prior to starting a business, you could conduct market research about your prospective industry.
 Some startups neglect this step, which causes them to be unprepared or unable to execute their ideas.
 To avoid this, consider hiring a market research firm to assist you in the assessment process.
 Of course, following this route will mean that you’ll have to pay these experts, so include this in your budget.

 Most new businesses will have an immediate need for equipment.
 For example, if you start a moving company, you’ll need to purchase a truck.
 Or, if you open a restaurant, you’ll need stoves and other kitchen equipment.
 Depending on your industry, the equipment can be costly, especially if you have multiple employees who need their own equipment.

 Luckily, there are numerous types of equipment financing available, ranging from loans to leases to lines of credit.
-If you’re concerned that you won’t be able to afford necessary equipment, you might benefit from applying for equipment financing to get you started.
-Regardless, if your business will require equipment, this should be considered among the most important of your startup expenses.
+If you’re concerned that you won’t be able to afford necessary equipment, you might benefit from applying for equipment financing to get started.
+Regardless, if your business requires equipment, this should be an area that you make sure that you budget for.

 When starting a business, you’ll need to choose a business entity, which will determine the way your taxes are structured.
 For instance, if you incorporate your company, it’ll be a separate legal entity, and you’ll need to file articles of incorporation with your state.
 This comes at a cost.

 We suggest reviewing the Small Business Association’s (SBA) state-by-state breakdown to determine how much it’ll cost to incorporate a business in your state.
 Even if you skip this step for now, you’ll likely need to register and apply for federal or state licensing and/or permits.
 The specifics of this will depend on the type of business you’re operating and where you live.

 Some businesses, like those in the agriculture or aviation industries, require federal licensing, while service-based industries like hairdressers and dentists need to have professional licenses.